 The sales to and purchases from related parties are made on terms equivalent to these that prevail in arms' length transactions.
-Outstanding balances at the year-end are unsecured and interest free and settlement occurs in cash.
+Outstanding balances at the year-end are unsecured and interest free and settlement occurs in cash payables to/from other reporting units are made upon mutual agreement.
 There have been no guarantees provided or received for any related party receivables or payables for the year ended 31 December 2020, the reporting unit has not recorded any impairment of receivables relating to amounts owed by related parties (2019: \$Nil) This assessment is undertaken each financial year through examining the financial position of the related party and the contingent assets which are likely to be available to settle the receivables.